Configuration Steps

 |

-Use the same protocol as the external Application Gateway HTTPS settings.
-If you selected HTTPS, upload the certificate file used by your web browser. |
+Use the same protocol as in the external Application Gateway HTTPS settings.
+If you selected HTTPS, upload the certificate file used by your web servers. |

 |